SophZoe/Genetic_Algorithm/README.md

 -  **place_food():** Places food on the board based on a specified percentage of spaces
 -  **place_agents():** Places agents on the game board for the further visualization.
 -  **remove_agents():** Removes an agent from the game board.
+-  **place_agents(self):** Every agent in agent_list is placed on the board based on its position clears the board every round and then replaces the updated agents using the agents in agents_list.

 ## Game
 The Game class controls the simulation process: